 Big three cut for Premier League

-Sky Bet have cut Manchester City, Manchester United and Chelsea for the Premier League title after weekend wins.
+Manchester City, Manchester United and Chelsea have been cut for the Premier League after weekend wins.

 - Related Content